We Understand Generation Z

 2. Complete all intake forms online.

-3. Monica prefers to meet with both parents if at all possible PRIOR to seeing the teen.ย
+3. Our teen therapists prefers to meet with both parents if at all possible PRIOR to seeing the teen.ย

-4. If divorced, you will need to email Monica a copy of the divorce decree addressing parental medical rights in PDF form prior to Monica’s first visit with your teen.ย monica@EmbraceNewLife.com
+4. If divorced, you will need to email Brenda, Intake Specialist a copy of the divorce decree addressing parental medical rights in PDF form prior to first visit with your teen.ย YouMatter@EmbraceNewLife.com

 5. Questions?ย Please call us at 972.292.7092ย